vsillan/game-server-programming-course/presentations/intro.md

 ---

-## Cloud Services would need it's own course...
+## Cloud Services would require a course of their own...

 ---

 ### Cloud services

-- Nowadays most games are deployed to cloud
+Nowadays most games are deployed to cloud

-- Cloud can scale up and down very quickly
+Cloud can scale up and down very quickly

-- Most commonly used cloud providers (for games) are Amazon AWS and Microsoft Azure
+Most commonly used cloud providers (for games) are Amazon AWS and Microsoft Azure

-- Cloud based solutions are viable even for smaller game studios
+Viable even for smaller game studios

-- Out the box solutions for many services needed by an online game
+Out the box solutions

-- Ease of deploying to datacenters around the world
+Ease of deploying to datacenters around the world

-- There are four different cloud computing service models: IaaS, PaaS, SaaS and FaaS
+There are four different cloud computing service models: IaaS, PaaS, SaaS and FaaS

 Note: